Exercise 1

 f6(n) = n2log(n).

-3. Analyze the following pseudocode and provide a "Big-Oh" estimate of its running time in terms of n.
+3. Analyze the following code and provide a "Big-Oh" estimate of its running time.
 Explain your analysis.

 for i=1 to n